«Lying on a Ledge» Op.29a

 First performance: December 6, 1998

-Commissioned by the cellist Tormod Knapp, and written with resources of Norsk Kulturfond.
+Commissioned and first performed by the cellist Tormod Knapp.
+Written with resources of Norsk Kulturfond.

 Sheet music for this work